Your day-by-day itinerary

 Cusco - Ollantaytambo

-Today you’ll be collected from Cusco for a journey into the Sacred Valley.
-You’ll stay in Ollantaytambo, a sleepy village on the railway line to Machu Picchu.
-Here, you’ll stay in a cosy guesthouse; the rooms are quite small, but the decor is tastefully done in local wood and stone.
+Today you’ll be collected from Cusco for a 2-hour journey into the Sacred Valley.
+You’ll stop in Ollantaytambo, a peaceful village on the railway line to Machu Picchu.
+Here, you’ll stay a couple of nights in a cosy guesthouse near the centre of the village.
 You can visit the ancient fortress perched on the hills above the village (especially nice at sunrise), and there are lots of other interesting sites around the area.
-The town has a lovely relaxed atmosphere, and you’ll have plenty of free time to take it all in.
+The town has a lovely relaxed atmosphere and some great places to eat and drink, and you’ll have plenty of free time to take it all in.

 Ollantaytambo - Aguas Calientes